What is Omega-3?

 EPA is most renowned for its anti-inflammatory and cardiovascular properties, while DHA plays a more structural role, particularly in the brain, eyes, and mitochondria, supporting mental clarity, visual acuity, and cellular resilience (1,5,8).
 Together, they provide complementary benefits for those pushing their body and mind.

-Why Do Outdoor Adventurers Need EPA & DHA?
+Why Do Outdoor Adventurers Need EPA?

 -